top of page

 This beautiful garden with red flowers and a stone path is the perfect analogy for what it takes to start, nurture, and grow your online community engagement.

-A lot of communities work like industrial agriculture, they plant all the corn at the beginning of summer, water and nurture the plants, and then all the corn is harvested at the same time in the fall.
+A lot of membership communities work like industrial agriculture, they plant all the corn at the beginning of summer, water and nurture the plants, and then all the corn is harvested at the same time in the fall.

 Scale comes when you focus all of your energy on on part of the journey at a time.